Visual Art

 • To keep students abreast of current arts-related issues and trends.

-Our students receive opportunities to learn through a mix of visual enquiry, studio work, exhibitions and critical reflection.
+Our students receive opportunities to learn through a mix of visual enquiry, studio work, exhibitions, and critical reflection.
 This occurs through:

 • The creation of a visual arts sketchbook to allow students to document, experiment and practise their Arts Ideas.

-• The provision of a creative art space for students to engage in a variety of 2D and 3D techniques and use of media.
+• The provision of a creative art space for students to engage in a variety of 2D and 3D techniques and the use of media.

-• Regular display opportunities in the art studio, school hall, school library, awards ceremonies, assemblies and various other locations around the school and wider community.
+• Regular display opportunities in the art studio, school hall, school library, awards ceremonies, assemblies, and various other locations around the school and wider community.

 • Formally assessed Art Responses, embedded within the arts curriculum.
-Students are exposed to reflective strategies by way of gallery walks, constructive peer feedback and both verbal and written self-reflection.
+Students are exposed to reflective strategies by way of gallery walks, constructive peer feedback, and both verbal and written self-reflection.